Colorado Highways: Routes 1 to 19

 Guide:

-SH 16 starts at a diamond interchange on I-25, which has SH 16 going off to the east and an entrance into Fort Carson going off to the west.
-From I-25 SH 16 goes southeast as a two lane highway, then to US 85, which runs southeast from Security-Widefield to Fountain.
+SH 16 starts at an interchange on I-25, which has SH 16 going off to the east and an entrance into Fort Carson Gate 20 going off to the west.
+From I-25 SH 16 goes southeast to US 85, which runs southeast from Security-Widefield to Fountain.
 That junction is a folded diamond interchange with SH 16 as the through route.
 The ramps "lay" off to the west side of the interchange, due to a railway running along the east side of US 85.
-SH 16 goes over US 85 and the railway, and then east of it begins a four-lane divided highway.
-It then meets the Syracuse St intersection.
+SH 16 goes over US 85 and the railway, then meets the Syracuse St intersection, winds through the north side of Fountain, and eventually begins to curve to the north.
+At an intersection, Mesa Ridge turns east while the road continues north as Powers Blvd, and SH 16 ends, and SH 21 begins.
+SH 16 and SH 21 end at each other.

 Photo Gallery: